Focus area preset in RuleWatcher *

-In the age of big data, how much should we allow the sharing of personal information that we should have at hand?
+In the age of big data, how much of the sharing of personal information should we allow that we should have at our hands?
 And how should organizations that handle personal information capture regulatory trends in this area of extreme delicacy and rapid technological innovation?

-Following the EU General Data Protection Regulation (GDPR), Asian countries are also updating their personal information protection laws.
+Following the EU General Data Protection Regulation (GDPR), Asian countries are also updating their laws for personal information protection.
 Discussions have begun on the federal-wide adoption of the "Biological Information Privacy Act," which is in force in some states of the United States.